GamesCreed

 Many key areas of the game stand out and make it easier for players to navigate.
 The hints section that Crusader Kings III veterans will know of is back in this iteration, and it is even better for console users.
 It allows players to prioritize what they can do and what is most important.

-The construction menu on holds is also phenomenal.
+The construction menu on hold is also phenomenal.
 The font is massive, everything is very clear and concise, and it is one of the better menus throughout the entire playing experience.

 I would be careful about becoming overly reliant on this.
-Controlling your own armies is more fun than it seems and can also allow you to end wars faster.
-Rushing the enemy’s capital is a valid strategy, and it is very rare that the AI would take advantage of such a thing.
+Controlling your armies is more fun than it seems and can also allow you to end wars faster.
+Rushing the enemy’s capital is a valid strategy, and the AI would rarely take advantage of such a thing.

 Regardless of all of the menus, I still found myself becoming immersed and addicted to the world of Crusader Kings III.
 I had numerous children and fell into the horrifying realm of civil war as my children all fought to reunite Spain.
 Or perhaps you are the Byzantine Emperor wishing to channel your inner Aurelian and restore Rome, becoming Restitutor Orbis once more!